When You Know

 This is the story of what happened when I fought to protect my son inside a system that increasingly felt harder to question.
 It is a story about documentation, advocacy, power dynamics, and what it costs to trust yourself when pressure asks you not to.

 It's not just any story; it's a defining season of my life.
-One that deepened my understanding of what women face when they challenge powerful systems, refuse to bee silenced, and continue to trust what they know.
+One that deepened my understanding of what women face when they challenge powerful systems, refuse to stay silent, and continue to hold onto what they know.

-Over time, it felt less like a system documenting his needs and more like building a justification for decisions already taking shape.
+It began to feel less like a system documenting his needs and more like building a justification for decisions already being made.

 NEXT